scp756-221/course-site/docs/a2/page.md

 2. In the search bar at the top of the page, enter `EC2` and press Return.
 3. In the top right, select `Oregon` from the menu of regions.
 3. Click on `Launch instances`, in the upper right.
 5. From the list, click on `Select` for the entry labelled `Deep Learning AMI (Amazon Linux 2) Version 55.0` with the ami id of `ami-0a100c9a1c22dd744`.
-Note: We chose this machine image as a matter of convenient (this image happens to have all the tools we need already) and not because we are performing any deep learning in this exercise.
+Note: We chose this machine image as a matter of convenient (this image happens to have all the tools we need already) and not because we are performing any deep learning in this assignment.
 4. **Step 1 Page:** In the search bar, enter `deep learning` and press return.
 6. **Step 2 Page:** Click the check box to the left of the row with `t1.micro`.
 Then click on the label `6.
 Configure Security Group` at the top of the page.
 (We are skipping Steps 3--5.)
 7. **Step 6 Page:** In the `Configure Security Group` dialogue: